cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Cohen, Jessica and Pascaline Dupas (2010).
 “Free Distribution or Cost-Sharing?
 Evidence from a Randomized Malaria Prevention Experiment.” *Quarterly Journal of Economics* 125 (1), pp.1-45.
 - Cohen, Jessica, Pascaline Dupas, and Simone Schaner (2015).
 “Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment. *American Economic Review* 105, no. 2.
 (February 2015): 609–645.
 - Duflo, Esther, Pascaline Dupas, and Michael Kremer (2015).
 "Education, HIV, and early fertility: Experimental evidence from Kenya." *American Economic Review* 105, no. 9: 2757-97.
 - Dupas, Pascaline and Edward Miguel (2017).
 “Impacts and Determinants of Health Levels in Low-Income Countries.”
-Draft prepared for the Handbook of Field Experiments.
+Draft prepared for the *Handbook of Field Experiments*.
 - Ashraf, Nava, James Berry, and Jesse M. Shapiro (2010).
 "Can Higher Prices Stimulate Product Use?
 Evidence from a Field Experiment in Zambia." *American Economic Review*, 100(5): 2383-2413.
 - Banerjee, Abhijit, Esther Duflo, Rachel Glennerster, Dhruva Kothari (2010).
 "Improving Immunisation Coverage in Rural India: Clustered Randomised Controlled Evaluation of Immunisation Campaigns With and Without Incentives." *BMJ*, 340:c2220.
 - Thornton, Rebecca L. (2008).
 "The Demand for, and Impact of, Learning HIV Status." *American Economic Review*, 98(5): 1829-63.